-Dr. Gavin Brent Sullivan is a Reader in Social and Political Psychology in the Centre for Trust, Peace and Social Relations, Coventry University and a Professor of Social Psychology at the International Psychoanalytic University Berlin.
+Dr. Gavin Brent Sullivan is a Professor of Social and Political Psychology in the Centre for Trust, Peace and Social Relations, Coventry University and a Professor of Social Psychology at the International Psychoanalytic University Berlin.

 Alexander von Humboldt Society Alumnus